 Alternatively, you can use Canva’s free resources to design your planner.
 I just popped over there and made this (very simple) design for a daily planning with a couple of pages for notes and a monthly calendar page.

 Ignoring the poor choice of green colors and the month grid being a bit rough, this took me about 10 minutes to put together.
-Once it’s actually done being set up, I can export the pages from Canva as a PDF (like I’ve done) and I’m ready to upload to Lulu for printing!
+Once it’s set up, I can export the pages from Canva as a PDF (like I’ve done) and I’m ready to upload to Lulu for printing!

 Customizable Planner Ideas